Atlanta Firing or Retaliation After Filing a Claim Attorney

 Don’t Get Hurt Twice—Fight Back Against Workers’ Comp Retaliation

 It’s no secret that many companies are resentful of workers’ compensation claims.
-An injured worker may impact the insurance premiums they pay.
-A workplace accident may attract the attention of the Occupational Safety and Health Administration and other regulators.
-Or they may blame the employee for being “clumsy” or bad at his job.
+An injured worker may impact the insurance premiums they pay or a workplace accident could attract the attention of the Occupational Safety and Health Administration (OSHA) and other regulators.
+They may even blame the employee for being “clumsy” or bad at their job.

-Unfortunately, it is fairly common for employers to fire a worker in retaliation for filing a workers’ compensation claim.
+Unfortunately, it is common for employers to fire a worker in retaliation for filing a workers’ compensation claim.
 Thankfully, such actions are illegal here in Georgia.
-If you were fired or otherwise retaliated against for getting injured on the job and/or pursuing workers’ compensation benefits, The Law Office Of Arthur E. Snead, LLC, is here to help you seek justice.
+If you were fired or otherwise retaliated against for getting injured on the job and/or pursuing workers’ compensation benefits in and around Tucker, The Law Office of Arthur E. Snead, LLC is here to help you seek justice.

-Getting fired right after reporting an injury or filing a claim would be a fairly obvious piece of evidence.
+Getting fired right after reporting an injury or filing a claim would be an obvious piece of evidence.
 But job termination is just one form of retaliation.
-It could also include: